hkustDB/CROWN/experiments/experiment.md

 # Miscellaneous

-1. For distributed experiments, ensure ACQ, DBToaster and Flink can use the same number of cores.
+1. For distributed experiments, ensure CROWN, DBToaster and Flink can use the same number of cores.
 If possible, limits the number of cores these systems can access.
 2. For every query and every system, write the output to file once, but in the final experiments, drop all outputs to null.
 If not enough disk, then move some files to cpu8.
-3. If possible, tests ACQ and Flink with a cluster (which can submit a job from WebUI).
+3. If possible, tests CROWN and Flink with a cluster (which can submit a job from WebUI).
 4. Test all queries with three graphs: soc-bitcoin (or Facebook, you can report both results and we will choose one), web-Google, and soc-epinions.